thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 12.1 Expression inlining
 ------------------------

-Although the Standard Dialect allows us to do almost everything we might need by using tag attributes, there are situations in which we could prefer writing expressions directly into our HTML texts.
-For example, we could prefer writing
+Although the Standard Dialect allows us to do almost everything using tag attributes, there are situations in which we could prefer writing expressions directly into our HTML texts.
+For example, we could prefer writing this:
-this:

 ```html
 <p>Hello, [[${session.user.name}]]!</p>